 Getting Around

 The public transportation system in Japan is probably one of the best in the world, but its vastness can also make it one of the most complicated to navigate.
-We provide tips on how to get around Japan easily from the moment you land at the airport to affordable long distance travel using the Japan Rail Pass, to arriving at your countryside ryokan in your rental car.
+We provide tips on how to get around Japan easily from the moment you land at the airport to affordable long distance travel using the Japan Rail Pass, to arriving at your countryside ryokan (inn) in your rental car.

 Language

 The Japanese language contains many words and phrases that don’t have direct translations to Western languages but are used frequently.
-We try to explain some of these words and phrases like the handy expression “Otsukaresama desu” and the many ways you can apologize in Japan (and why you should use them frequently).
+We try to explain some of these words and phrases like the handy expression otsukaresama desu and the many ways you can apologize in Japan (and why you should use them frequently).

 Japanese people are incredibly appreciative of people who attempt to communicate with them in their own language, so learning a few words and phrases will go a long way toward making new friends and spreading goodwill during your Japan trip.